What Is a Mortgage Statement?

 Key insights

-• Consumer laws require that mortgage lenders send monthly statements to the borrower, detailing critical loan information.
+Mortgage lenders are required by law to send monthly statements to the borrower, detailing critical loan information.

-• A mortgage statement includes information such as the current balance, any changes to the mortgage interest rate, interest charges and how to make a payment.
+A mortgage statement includes information like the current balance, any changes to the mortgage interest rate, interest charges and how to make a payment.

-• It’s crucial as a homeowner to review the statement each month to check for any discrepancies, changes or important notices.
+It’s crucial as a homeowner to review your statement each month to check for any discrepancies, changes or important notices.

 Understanding your mortgage statement